pietervdvn/MapComplete/Docs/Layers/advertising.md

   - *This is a neon-tube light*  corresponds with  `luminous=neon`
-  - *This object both emits light and is lighted by an external light source*  corresponds with  `lit=yes&luminous=yes`
+  - *This object both emits light and is lighted by an external light source*  corresponds with  `lit=yes &luminous=yes`
   - *This object emits light*  corresponds with  `luminous=yes`
   - *This object is lit externally, e.g. by a spotlight or other lights*  corresponds with  `lit=yes`
-  - *This object does not emit light and is not lighted by externally*  corresponds with  `lit=no&luminous=no`
+  - *This object does not emit light and is not lighted by externally*  corresponds with  `lit=no &luminous=no`